osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 		- RSA talks to CaaS to get instance information?
 		- RSA talks to CaaS to get endpoint information?
 	- *Impl or RFP:* Load Balancing Topology Manager
-		- *NOTE:* Compare with what others are doing: Eureka, Envoy, ...
+		- *NOTE:* Compare with what others are doing: Ribbon, Envoy, ...
 		- The distribution provider only distributes
 		- Load balancing decisions should be made by the topology manager: controls the service hook.
 		- Specify at least a name other than `promiscuous` for the topology manager